 You want more?

-I was so inspired by the reaction and response to my Facebook post that I’m also writing a post on tips for travelling with picky eaters so watch this space!
+I was so inspired by the reaction and response to my Facebook post that I also wrote a post on tips for travelling with picky eaters!